retroenv/nesgodisasm/README.md

     	Assembler compatibility of the generated .asm file (asm6/ca65/nesasm) (default "ca65") -batch string
-    	process a batch of given path and file mask and automatically .asm file naming, for example *.nes -cdl string
+    	process a batch of given path and file mask and automatically .asm file naming, for example *.nes -c string
+    	Config file name to write output to for ca65 assembler -cdl string
     	name of the .cdl Code/Data log file to load -debug